devinus/poison/README.md

 ### 64bit Integers

-Some programming languages such as Javascript which can not support 64bit integers.
+Some programming languages such as Javascript do not support 64bit integers.
-So sometime 64bit integers should be converted to string type.
+You can pass the `bigint_to_string: true` option to convert it to string type.

 ```iex
 iex> Poison.encode!(4_294_967_296, %{bigint_to_string: true})